 Yet there have always been two kinds of fairytale.
 One ends with happy ever after.
 The other – consider Bluebeard and Red Riding Hood – is the stuff of nightmares.

-It was a fairytale ending … until Henry had her executed on trumped up charges of adultery so he could marry Jane Seymour.
+Her marriage was also a fairytale ending … until Henry had her executed on trumped up charges of adultery so he could marry Jane Seymour.

 Diana sees Boleyn’s life as her own inescapable fate: a loveless marriage, infidelity and death.
 On screen, such fears present as manic delusion – and yet this really was her fate.
 The film plays a knowing game with hindsight (and the resulting conspiracy theories) by having Diana innocently ask whether the royal family will have her killed for being late to tea.

 The Boleyn connection is also there in Diana’s Christmas gift from Prince Charles, a string of pearls that he also gives his mistress.
-Similarly, Boleyn’s ghost claims she wears a pendant Henry also gifted his mistress.
+Boleyn’s ghost claims she wears a pendant Henry gifted his mistress, too.

 In real life, Diana would say infidelity cast a shadow over her marriage and coincided with the beginning of her eating disorder.